Leadership Consulting LP Built in 8 Days — Figma-to-Elementor Pro, White-Label for a US Marketing Agency

 Operational Integrity at handoff

-QA on this single-page LP ran two passes — the first flagged a broken mobile layout at small screen widths and all five anchor targets in the jump-to-topic menu as unwired; a second pass after Nikita’s fixes caught one additional contact-button anchor before the build was presented to the agency.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+QA on this single-page LP ran two passes — the first flagged a broken mobile layout at small screen widths and all five anchor targets in the jump-to-topic menu as unwired.
+A second pass after Nikita’s fixes caught one additional contact-button anchor before the build was presented to the agency.
+Pre-handoff QA ran through Site Checker — see our QA approach for the categories and our rule that no failing check survives to launch.
+Post-handoff, the agency put the build through its own pass, and we cleared everything it flagged ahead of sign-off.

 Results